 What if I paid off my mortgage?

 Contact our office so we may remove the bank code and note your account.
 Note your calendar to make sure you receive tax bills when they are due.
 Connecticut State Statute 12 – 130 states failure to receive a bill does not invalidate the tax.

 What if I reside in the Sewer District?

-The Sewer Use rate is determined by the WPCA in May/June.
+The Sewer Use rate is determined by the WPCA in June.
 In Hebron you are billed a flat rate with few exceptions (muliti – family dwellings and some businesses ).
-If you are hooked up to the town’s sewer line expect a use bill mailed to you late September due Oct.
+If you are hooked up to the town’s sewer line expect a use bill mailed to you late September with the first installment due Oct.
 1 delinquent after Nov.
 1.

-The single family flat rate bills are due in one installment.
-If there is a 2 nd installment it will be noted on the bill with a separate payment voucher to be submitted with your payment.
+The single family flat rate bills are due in two installments.
+If there is a 2nd installment it will be noted on the bill with a separate payment voucher to be submitted with your payment.
 The 2nd installments are due April 1, delinquent after May 1.
-Sewer Benefit Assessment bills will be mailed in late April due May 1 delinquent after June 1.
-All S ewer Bills are treated like taxes and are subject to the same statutes and enforcements.
+All Sewer Bills are treated like taxes and are subject to the same statutes and enforcements.